How to Install WordPress on a Self-Hosted Website in 2024Everything You Need to Know to Maximize Your WordPress Blog Today

 bluehost log in screen

-Just click that “Create your website” button to get going.
+Just click the “Create your website” button to get started.
 Bluehost will ask if you need help.
-It’s up to you which option you pick here.
-I chose “A little help.”
+You can choose which option you choose here.
+I chose “A Little Help.”

-(Don’t worry, you can absolutely change this at a later stage.
+(Don’t worry; you can change this at a later stage.
 For instance, you might eventually want to add an online store to your WordPress blog.)

 online store wordpress

 After this, Bluehost will ask if you’re comfortable creating websites.
-We’re going to set this to “A little” to get the maximum help and support along the way.
+We’ll set this to “A little” to get the maximum help and support.

 bluehost website comfort

 Next, Bluehost will ask how you’d like to build your WordPress site.
-This is where I recommend departing from the default.
-Use the “Limitless customization” option, as this will give you full flexibility.
+I recommend departing from the default and using the “Limitless customization” option, which will give you full flexibility.

 bluehost build wordpress site

-You’ll then be asked to give some details about your site, selecting the blog topic (if it’s a blog, choose your main blogging niche).
+You’ll then be asked to give some details about your site and select the blog topic (if it’s a blog, choose your main blogging niche).

 You can also tell Bluehost whether you’re creating the site for yourself, a client, your employer, or someone else.
 Just select “myself” here.